1 - Overview

 Service Overview

-Multi-node GPU Cluster is a service that provides physical GPU servers without virtualization for large-scale high-performance AI calculations.
-It can cluster multiple GPUs using two or more bare metal servers with GPUs, and can be used conveniently with Samsung Cloud Platform’s high-performance storage and networking services.
+Multi-node GPU Cluster is a service that provides physical GPU servers without virtualization for large-scale high-performance AI computation.
+You can use two or more Bare Metal Servers equipped with GPUs to cluster multiple GPUs, and conveniently operate GPU servers in conjunction with Samsung Cloud Platform’s high‑performance storage and networking services.

 Provided Features

-• Auto Provisioning and Management: Through the web-based Console, you can easily use the standard GPU Bare Metal model server with 8 GPU cards, from provisioning to resource and cost management.
+• Auto Provisioning and Management: Through the web-based Console, you can easily provision servers of the standard GPU Bare Metal model equipped with 8 GPUs and manage resources and costs.

-• Network Connection: Two or more Bare Metal Servers can be clustered through high-speed interconnects to process multiple GPUs, and by configuring the GPU Direct RDMA (Remote Direct Memory Access) environment, direct data IO between GPU memories is possible, enabling high-speed AI/Machine Learning calculations.
+• Network Connection: You can cluster multiple GPUs on two or more Bare Metal Servers via high‑speed interconnects, and by configuring a GPU Direct RDMA (Remote Direct Memory Access) environment, you can directly process data I/O between GPU memories, enabling high‑speed AI/Machine Learning computation.

-• Storage Connection: It provides various additional connection storages other than OS disks.
-High-speed network and high-performance SSD NAS File Storage, Block Storage, and Object Storage that are directly linked can also be used in conjunction.
+• Storage Connection: Provides various additional attached storage besides the OS disk. * High-performance SSD NAS File Storage, Block Storage, and Object Storage directly integrated with a high-speed network can also be used together.

-• Network Setting Management: The server’s subnet/IP can be easily changed with the initially set value.
-NAT IP provides a management function that can be used or cancelled according to needs.
+• Network Configuration Management: The server’s subnet/IP can be easily changed from the values set at initial creation. * NAT IP provides a management feature that allows you to enable or disable it as needed.

-• Monitoring: You can check the monitoring information of computing resources such as CPU, GPU, Memory, Disk, etc. through Cloud Monitoring.
-To use the Cloud Monitoring service for Multi-node GPU Cluster, you need to install the Agent.
-Please install the Agent for stable service use.
-For more information, please refer to Multi-node GPU Cluster Monitoring Metrics.
+• Monitoring: You can view monitoring information for computing resources such as CPU, GPU, Memory, and Disk through Cloud Monitoring. * To use the Cloud Monitoring service of a Multi-node GPU Cluster, you need to install the Agent. * Please install the Agent to ensure stable service. * For more details, please refer to Multi-node GPU Cluster Monitoring Metrics.

 Component